 Senior Litigation Counsel

 Georgina Calvert-Lee is a practising barrister with extensive legal experience in the UK and the US.
 With a broad background in commercial litigation and dispute resolution, her current practice focuses on employment and equality law.
-She has advised employees and employers, students and governors, senior executives and board members; and has a knack for pulling off creative solutions to the most difficult problems.
+She has advised employees and employers, students and school governors, senior executives and board members; and has a knack for pulling off creative solutions to the most difficult problems.

 Georgina has represented clients in cases brought before the Employment Tribunal, the Criminal Injuries Compensation Authority First-tier Tribunal, the County Court and the High Court; while in the US, she has advised clients with claims filed in the US Equal Employment Opportunity Commission and in Federal District Court.
 She has hands-on experience of managing litigation teams across jurisdictions and forums.
 Her advisory work covers the gamut of employment work, from discrimination, bullying and whistle-blowing, to advice on partnerships, executive compensation and statutory duties arising from complex regulatory frameworks.